hatchedland/linkedin-leads-automation/README.md

 ### Python Virtual Environment

 1. Create a virtual environment using `python3 -m venv venv`.
-2. Activate the virtual environment using `source venv/bin/activate`.
+2. Activate the virtual environment using `venv/Scripts/activate`.
 3. Install the Python dependencies using `pip install -r requirements.txt`.

 ### Running the Scripts

-1. Run the `run_scripts.sh` script using `./run_scripts.sh`.
+1. Run the `run_scripts.sh` script using git bash, run the following command `./run_scripts.sh`.
 The script will install the Python dependencies from the `requirements.txt` file.